SYMBOLS

 - for processed foods, i.e. sausages, bakery products, restaurant dishes, etc., at least 70% of the ingredients come from the own region (see definition above).
 Thus the recipes can be supplemented by the technologically necessary raw materials (e.g. sugar, salt, cocoa, sesame, etc.) which are not grown or processed regionally.

-• Organic
+- Organic

-• The organic seal clearly identifies the ecological origin of the ingredients in packaged goods.
+Products that are produced (licensed) according to the criteria of organic farming. - The organic seal clearly identifies the ecological origin of the ingredients in packaged goods.
 In the case of loose goods, especially if they are not directly offered for sale (e.g. communal catering, buffets or menus), it is not always directly evident whether the food was produced organically.The organic symbol is used to label products accordingly.
 It is important, also with regard to transparency and consumer protection, that the declaration is carefully checked to see whether it is permissible.
 Thus, for example, in order to be allowed to refer to "organic", it is necessary for the company to have an organic certification.

 Symbols for unwanted ingredients